 Acetaminophen (Tylenol).
 While there is some concern about taking glucosamine and acetaminophen, more information is needed before determining if this interaction is a big concern.
 For now, most experts say it is okay to use both together.

-Medications for diabetes Latest research now shows that glucosamine probably does not increase blood sugar in people with diabetes.
+Latest research now shows that glucosamine probably does not increase blood sugar in people with diabetes.
 Just to be on the safe side, however, a diabetic should discuss this with their health care provider and monitor your blood sugar closely.